Origin8-Docs/origin8-docs/dreampipe/adapters/writing_adapters.md

 1. Pull the raw data from your external source
 2. Rename and restructure your data.
 3. Transform into the [YADTO](/dreampipe/yadto/YADTO.md) format.
 (This can be performed using a DreamPipe library)
-4. Send the transformed data to the ERS
+4. Send the YADTO data to the ERS.

 ## <u>A working example</u>